ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 ## How To Run The Project

-**Objectives:** How to start working with unknown project.
+**Objectives:** How to start working with unknown project

 Go to `cd chat/sherlock` directory and run the application.

 ```
-@workspace What is sherlock?
+@workspace What is Sherlock?
-@workspace How to run sherlock locally?
+@workspace How to run Sherlock locally?
-@workspace How to run sherlock with docker?
+@workspace How to run Sherlock with docker?
 ```

 Visit the following URLs: Run locally